xavier-orcutt/flatiron-cleaner/README.md

 ## Installation

-Built and tested in python 3.13.
+Built and tested in python 3.13 on Flatiron datacuts prior to 2021.

 ```python
 pip install flatiron-cleaner